 I cut an increasingly frustrated figure in 2016 – at work, at home, and in my various incapacities.

-A dreadful accident involving a colleague in January meant that I was left holding the reins of a marketing department at one of its busiest times – having only just arrived myself.
+A terrible accident involving a colleague in January meant that I was left holding the reins of a marketing department at one of its busiest times – having only just arrived myself.

 Having survived that, I’ve achieved a lot – even contemplated that I’m making a success of things at last.

-But it’s been a slog.
+But it’s been a damned hard effort.
 I’ve spent many additional hours at work to combat loneliness, which in turn gets me tired and frustrated and probably compounds the problem.

 I was touchy by the summer, when I told colleagues I’d had enough of their speculations about my private life.